-We interviewed Richard Butler who has over 35 years of property development experience in Australia and New Zealand.
+We interviewed Richard Butler who has over 35 years of real estate development experience in Australia and New Zealand.
 Mr. Butler’s first visit to Vanuatu was in February 2008, just prior to the beginning of the current global credit crisis.
 He was marketing and selling luxury resort and residential developments for $1-3 million for two and three-bedroom luxury apartments on the Queensland coast of Australia and he knew the end was near.

 “The result of the these million dollar prices for concrete boxes had placed an enormous price increase of 20 to 25% per annum over 50 to 60 months.
 It has been said in recent Property Reports that any growth of 4 x 20% is heading for leveling in demand.”